-Fishing has slowed down a little, but people are still catching legal- and trophy-sized fish from the bank and in boats.
+Fishing has been good recently for bait fishermen, and several were reported jumping towards the evening.
 This reservoir was stocked three times in the month of June.
-As vegetation rises throughout the summer successful fishermen will need to increase their leaders from the bottom and fish closer to the surface to consistently catch fish.
+As vegetation rises throughout the summer successful bait fishermen will need to increase their leaders from the bottom and fish closer to the surface to consistently catch fish.

 LONG CREEK (Sycan River): brook trout, redband trout, bull trout

-Fishing has slowed but brook trout are easy to catch.
+Fishing has improved for brook trout as they are starting to spawn and are easy to catch.
 Small spinners can be very productive.
 Access is available just upstream of the 27 road crossing on Green Diamond property.
 Fly fishing can be excellent this time of year using terrestrial dry fly patterns such as grasshoppers, ants, beetles, and yellow jacket patterns.
 Please report any bull trout captured to ODFW office at 541-891-4625.

 LOST RIVER: largemouth bass, brown bullhead, yellow perch, Sacramento perch